 Automotive Technology Competition

-2013 marks the 20th year for our competition!
-This contest is open to all area high school seniors enrolled in automotive programs and begins with a written qualifying exam in November.
-The two highest scoring students from the top twelve schools then qualify for the hands-on competition held in February at Automotive Training Center’s Warminster campus.
-The hands-on competition consists of a Pre-Delivery Inspection and multiple workstations ranging from Engine Mechanical to Communication Skills.
-The winning duo earns an all-expense paid trip to the National Automotive Technology Competition at the New York Auto Show, courtesy of the Auto Dealers CARing for Kids Foundation.
+This contest is open to area high school seniors enrolled in automotive programs and began with a written qualifying exam in November.
+The two highest scoring students from the top twelve schools qualified for the hands-on competition which consists of a Pre-Delivery Inspection and multiple workstations ranging from Engine Mechanical to Communication Skills.

 Bucks County Technical High School

 Middle Bucks Institute of Technology (2nd Place)

 The objective of this annual competition is to increase the number and quality of professional automotive service technicians available to the ADAGP Dealer Members.
 With nearly 1,000 auto technology students in the region, there is a lot of available talent to an industry that has much to offer.
 Today’s technicians are considered professional people and can earn as much as the engineers who design the vehicles.
 Furthermore, the skills and education required are equally advanced.
 As is proven in this competition, the auto technicians of the 21st Century must have highly polished math and computer skills in addition to very strong mechanical aptitude.

 This competition is supported by a volunteer advisory committee that meets throughout the year to plan the event.
 This group is made up of professionals representing new car dealerships, auto manufacturers, industry suppliers and post-secondary technical schools.
 The Foundation is extremely grateful for the time and energy that each committee member dedicates to the contest.